What42Pizza/42s-Backrooms/README.md

 ## Level 1

 This is the level you will always start in.
 It has yellow walls, dark carpets, and buzzing florescent lights.
 There are occasionally wooden chairs, tables, and / or bathrooms, but these are fairly rare (and the bathrooms never work).
 People have reported finding other areas and objects, but none of these reports have ever been confirmed.
+As you move through this level, the wallpaper covering the walls will slowly become more and more damaged, revealing the concrete behind them, though this can take several hours.

 Despite the apparent size of the Backrooms, or perhaps the lack thereof, it is fairly common to run into other people.
 Due to this stressful environment, most confrontations lead to either extreme violence or instant friendship.

 This is the only level in which you can escape the Backrooms from.
 After searching long enough, you should be able to find some stairs or an elevator that brings you either up or down.
 You can obviously see which way the stairs take you, but you can never tell which way an elevator goes.
-Unfortunately, it seems to be 10 times more likely to find an elevator than to find stairs.
+Unfortunately, it seems to be around 10 times more likely to find an elevator than to find stairs.
 Once you do use an elevator, it is deactivated and cannot be used again.
 With stairs, however, you can go up and down all you want, as long as they don't disappear when you turn around (with an exception described below).
+To exit the Backrooms, all you have to do is go above level 1.

-This level is mostly the same everywhere you go, but there are some places where the lights have gone out.
-People have reported that these places are especially creepy, but we're not sure if there's something making it creeper or if it's just because the lights are out.
+As mentioned in the first paragraph, the walls do change, but other than that, this level mostly stays the same.
+The only variance comes from bathrooms and places where the lights have gone out.
+People have reported that these places are especially creepy, but we're not sure if there's something specifically making it creeper or if it's just because of how it looks.

 <br />
 <br />